muratk5n/thirdwave/en/README.md

 ---

+They cld make money from that; For every major event, sharing up-to-date geolocated, structured data..
+What happened, where, to whom?
+People would curate it in the background, and more frequent, special access could pay for the service costs..

+---

 Military activity data shared by API (simple URL, JSON output) through journos would be great..
 Liveuamap has paywall.
 Just types of attack, hardware used, estimated damage, and numbers involved.

-They cld make money from that; For every major event, sharing up-to-date geolocated, structured data..
-What happened, where, to whom?
-People would curate it in the background, and more frequent, special access could pay for the service costs..
+I'll take fries with that.

 ---